Madsg01/Wild-Cat-Website/README.md

 I want to be able to access information and to be able to make contact with the people behind the project easily.

-Link to wireframe.
+**Wireframes**

+Here are some wireframes

+<a href="docs/wireframes/indexwireframe.pdf">Wireframe for the main page</a>

+<a href="docs/wireframes/gallerywireframe.pdf">Wirefram for the Gallery</a>
 ## Features

 ### Existing Features

-Feature one - Donation button/form.
+**Feature one** - Donation button/form.
 A place where one can make donations is available on every page and sits in the navigation bar at the top of the page.

-Feature two - Newsletter signup form.
+**Feature two** - Newsletter signup form.
 Same as the above, if a user finds themselves interessted in the project a button to signup to our newsletter.

-Feature three - Gallery.
+**Feature three** - Gallery.
 An easily expandable gallery is available to acces from the menu and proves insight on the different animals the organisation is targeting and some light information about them.
 The page also directs users to some more heavy reading they can do elsewhere on the internet.
 It just takes them to the wikipedia article for each species but i decided that this would be sufficent.

-Feature four.
-Contactt form.
+**Feature four** - Contact form.
 If one wished to get in touch with us they are provided with a form in the footer section on every page.
 Allows users to fill out a contact form.

-Additional Feature.
-Expanding the gallery section to include additional information and having a video section.
-Also a section where perhaphs people can vote on different cat species they want us to work with, like an intergrated strawpol.
+**Additional Feature** Expanding the gallery section to include additional information and having a video section.
+Also a section where perhaphs people can vote on different cat species they want us to work with.
+Also some kind of payment system needs to be integrated to the donation form.
+Currently all the forms are just for show and doesnt actually do anything with your information.
+Api ingration for all the form is numberone thing to fix before adding additional features.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 ## Technologies used in this project